 Click on some of the following options to read in more detail what they entail.

-The honours programmes that we offer are extracurricular challenge programmes for excellent students.
-These programmes are completed in addition to the standard curriculum of the Master’s programme.
-There are three different Honours programmes designed for our Media Master students.
+The case projects that we offer are extracurricular challenge programmes for excellent students.
+These projects are completed in addition to the standard curriculum of the Master’s programme.
+There are two different case projects designed for our Media Master students.

 The Coopr Academy

-The Coopr Academy is a practical Honours Programme accessible for both Master students and third year IBCoM students.
+The Coopr Academy is a practical case project accessible for both Master students and third year IBCoM students.
 The Coopr Academy is established in order to reduce the gap between theory and practice, education and employment.
 Students can expect eight interactive sessions and as a final product they will prepare a pitch for a jury.
-In this practical honours project they will learn about the PR field by actually working on real PR cases.
+In this practical case project they will learn about the PR field by actually working on real PR cases.
 There are 8 x 3 hours interactive classes lead by PR professionals on a bi-weekly basis.
 The application requirement is a GPA of 7.0.

 Master Media Studies students have the option to extend their master programme with six months to go on exchange.
 The exchange will take place in the first semester of the academic year, between September and early February.